Canada bans cruise vessels until Feb. 28, 2022

-TORONTO (AP) — Canada is banning all cruise vessels in Canadian waters until Feb.
+TORONTO — Canada is banning all cruise vessels in Canadian waters until Feb.
 28, 2022.

 Transport Minister Omar Alghabra announced Thursday cruise vessels carrying 100 or more people will remain prohibited from operating in Canadian waters.